|Salary:||£38,826 to £42,087 per annum, including London Weighting Allowance|

 The role will be part of an EPSRC-funded project on Smart Solutions Towards Cellular-Connected Unmanned Aerial Vehicles System (AUTONOMY).
-This is a joint project among King’s College London, University of Southampton, Queen Mary University of London and with industrial partners, such as Ericsson, Accelercomm and Toshiba.
-Currently recruitment is underway for one PDRA at each institution.
+This is a joint project among King’s College London, the University of Southampton, Queen Mary University of London and with industrial partners, such as Ericsson, Accelercomm and Toshiba.
+Currently, recruitment is underway for one PDRA at each institution.

 At King’s, you will join a research-leading and multi-disciplinary team led by Dr Yansha Deng.
 You will be based in the Centre for Telecommunications Research group at the Department of Engineering.
 The successful candidate will also be expected to collaborate with the project partners and members of the research group and the UKRI TAS Hub.

 This post will be offered on an a fixed-term contract of up to 24 months or until 31st March 2025 (with a high likelihood of an extension, depending on the availability of funding).
 This is a full-time post - 100% full-time equivalent

 The role will involve carrying out research in machine learning for cellular-connected UAV (C-UAV) swarms, with the objective of developing and implementing full network automation via simulations and prototypes.
 The research will need to be carried out to:

 The successful candidate will have a strong interest in at least one of these, and a keen interest in the other.
 The successful candidate will be able to develop skills in the exciting and emerging field of machine learning for future wireless networks.

 The role may involve irregular hours, with intense periods of activity leading up to deadlines such as publications or deliverable milestones.